lowrycito/handbook/pages/study-manual-general-handbook-26-temple-recommends.md

 26.3.2

-### Imageicon, guidelines for adaptation Temple Recommend Interviews for
-Members in Isolated Areas
+###  Temple Recommend Interviews for Members in Isolated Areas

 Some members live in areas that would require expensive travel or great difficulty to meet with a member of the stake or mission presidency.
 In these